-- (c) Reflects additional borrowings incurred by Hughes Defense prior to the Hughes Defense Spin-Off. - (d) Represents the impact of the Hughes Defense Spin-Off, including the additional borrowings of \$3.9 billion incurred by Hughes Defense prior to the Hughes Defense Spin-Off, as well as the elimination of certain minimum pension liability and foreign currency translation adjustments relating to Hughes Defense. - (e) Reflects the recapitalization of GM Class H Common Stock into New GM Class H Common Stock. - (f) During July 1997, the General Motors Capital Trust D ("Series D Trust") issued approximately \$79 million of its 8.67% Trust Originated Preferred SecuritiesSM ("TOPrSSM"), Series D ("Series D Preferred Securities"), in a one-for-one exchange for 3,055,255 of the outstanding GM Series D 7.92% Depositary Shares, each representing one-fourth of a share of GM Series D 7.92% Preference Stock, \$0.10 par value per share.
-In addition, the General Motors Capital Trust G ("Series G Trust") issued approximately \$143 million of its 9.87% Trust Originated Preferred SecuritiesSM ("TOPRSSM"), Series G ("Series G Preferred Securities"), in a one-for-one exchange for 5,064,489 of the outstanding GM Series G 9.12% Depositary Shares, each representing one-fourth of a share of GM Series G 9.12% Preference Stock, \$0.10 par value per share.
+- (c) Reflects additional borrowings incurred by Hughes Defense prior to the Hughes Defense Spin-Off. - (d) Represents the impact of the Hughes Defense Spin-Off, including the additional borrowings of \$3.9 billion incurred by Hughes Defense prior to the Hughes Defense Spin-Off, as well as the elimination of certain minimum pension liability and foreign currency translation adjustments relating to Hughes Defense. - (e) Reflects the recapitalization of GM Class H Common Stock into New GM Class H Common Stock. - (f) Reflects the repayment of Hughes Electronics commercial paper with proceeds of the additional borrowings incurred by Hughes Defense prior to the Hughes Defense Spin-Off. - (g) During July 1997, the General Motors Capital Trust D ("Series D Trust") issued approximately \$79 million of its 8.67% Trust Originated Preferred SecuritiesSM ("TOPrSSM"), Series D ("Series D Preferred Securities"), in a one-for-one exchange for 3,055,255 of the outstanding GM Series D 7.92% Depositary Shares, each representing one-fourth of a share of GM Series D 7.92% Preference Stock, \$0.10 par value per share.
+In addition, the General Motors Capital Trust G ("Series G Trust") issued approximately \$143 million of its 9.87% Trust Originated Preferred SecuritiesSM ("TOPrSSM"), Series G ("Series G Preferred Securities"), in a one-for-one exchange for 5,064,489 of the outstanding GM Series G 9.12% Depositary Shares, each representing one-fourth of a share of GM Series G 9.12% Preference Stock, \$0.10 par value per share.
 Concurrently with the exchanges and the related purchases by General Motors from the Series D and Series G Trusts (the "Trusts") of the common securities of such Trusts, representing approximately 3% of the assets of such Trusts, General Motors issued to the Trusts, as the Trusts' sole assets, its 8.67% and 9.87% Junior Subordinated Deferrable Interest Debentures, Series D and Series G, due July 1, 2012 (the "Series D Debentures" and "Series G Debentures" or collectively, the "Debentures"), having aggregate principal amounts equal to the aggregate stated liquidation amounts of the Series D and Series G Preferred Securities and the related common securities, respectively.
 General Motors has guaranteed the payment in full to the holders of the Series D and Series G Preferred Securities (collectively, the "Preferred Securities") of all distributions and other payments on the Preferred Securities to the extent not paid by the Trusts only if and to the extent that the Trusts have assets therefor (i.e., General Motors has made payments of interest or principal on the related Debentures).
-These guarantees, when taken together with GM's obligations under the Debentures and the indentures relating thereto and the obligations under the Declarations of Trust of the Trusts, including the obligations to pay certain costs and expenses of the Trusts, constitute full and unconditional guarantees by General Motors of each Trust's obligations with respect to its Preferred Securities. - (g) Based on the Recent Raytheon Stock Price, reflects the allocation of the estimated net reduction in the Amounts Available for the Payment of Dividends on the GM common stocks.
+These guarantees, when taken together with GM's obligations under the Debentures and the indentures relating thereto and the obligations under the Declarations of Trust of the Trusts, including the obligations to pay certain costs and expenses of the Trusts, constitute full and unconditional guarantees by General Motors of each Trust's obligations with respect to its Preferred Securities. - (h) Based on the Recent Raytheon Stock Price, reflects the allocation of the estimated net reduction in GM stockholders' equity.
 For additional information, see "New GM Class H Common Stock--GM Certificate of Incorporation Provisions Regarding Dividends" in Chapter 6.